Lowering cortisol made easy: What really helps

 • Counteract signs of fatigue

-• Lighten the mood
+• Brighten the mood

 Studies show that Rhodiola can mitigate the negative effects of stress on the body and support energy production at the cellular level.